rkurchin/myst-practice/article.md

 # Eruption History

 A number of eruptions were recorded since the colonization of the islands by Europeans in the late 1400s, these are summarized in [Table %s](#history).
+Hi there!

 > Simple tables may be created using the [list-table directive](https://mystmd.org/guide/tables).
 Similar to figures, tables may be referenced in the text by their `name`.
 The caption for this table is the first line of the directive.